auan369/Ling-Assessment/README.md

 # Ling-Assessment
+Done by: Loke Kum Yew

+## Note
 This soluion is completed with Node.js.
-Done by: Loke Kum Yew

 ## Dependencies
 Please note that this program utilises the [Console Table Printer Library](https://console-table.netlify.app/docs/) in order to better display the solution.